-StartGreen Capital's sustainability policy dated March 10, 2021 consists of three parts:
+StartGreen Capital's sustainability policy is dated March 10, 2021 and consists of three parts:

-- The ESG policy: how StartGreen Capital identifies relevant ESG risks and opportunities at companies and how this is integrated in the entire investment process.
-Mainly focused on how StartGreen Capital any unfavorable wants to reduce the effects of companies on the environment, map sustainability risks and analyze their financial impact.
+- The ESG policy: how StartGreen Capital identifies relevant ESG risks and opportunities at companies and how these are integrated in the entire investment process.
+This policy is mainly aimed at how StartGreen Capital can reduce the effects of companies on the environment.
+We map sustainability risks and analyze their financial impact.

-- The internal sustainability policy: how StartGreen Capital also tries to deal with people and the environment as consciously as possible internally.
+- The internal sustainability policy: how StartGreen Capital tries to deal with people and the environment internally as consciously as possible .

 1. Our impact policy

 Our focus on sustainability

 Sustainability is a broad concept.
-Different organizations and experts give their own interpretation.
+Different organizations and experts interpret the concept in their own way.
 StartGreen Capital opts for a broad approach when financing companies.
-We finance both companies with an explicit sustainability objective and companies that do everything in their power to make a transition to sustainable business operations.
-StartGreen Capital believes that this broad approach has more impact than just financing new fully sustainable initiatives.
+We finance companies with an explicit sustainability objective as well as companies that do everything within their abilities to make a transition to a sustainable business model.
+StartGreen Capital believes that such a broad approach allows for more impact than financing only new and fully sustainable initiatives.

 Sustainable Development Goals

 StartGreen Capital has chosen to use the Sustainable Development Goals as a framework for determining the intended and realized impact.
-The SDGs are 17 goals set by the United Nations and provide a blueprint for solving the greatest societal challenges of the moment, such as the world food problem (SDG 2) and the energy transition (SDG 7).
-This acts as a roadmap for realizing peace and prosperity for people and the planet, now and in the future (lees hier meer over de Sustainable Development Goals).
-StartGreen Capital only provides financing to companies that contribute positively to at least one of the SDGs.
+The SDGs are 17 sustainability goals set by the United Nations.
+They provide a blueprint for solving the biggest societal challenges of the moment, such as the global food problem (SDG 2), gender equality (SDG 5), and the energy transition (SDG 7).
+Together, the SDGs serve as a roadmap towards achieving peace and prosperity for people and the planet, now and in the future (read more about the Sustainable Development Goals).
+StartGreen Capital only provides financing to companies that make a positive contribution to at least one of these 17 SDGs.

 Our Theory of Change